 Charles, the artist is based in Tanzania and produces a diverse array of artworks.
 He creates large scale murals for schools with educational imagery, often with a wonderful humour.
 He also creates traditional Tinga Tinga style paintings, as well as developing his own distinctive abstract style.
 Each giclée print is from an original painting, therefore all eight prints available in differing languages are unique.

-We have always been aware of the amazing work of the Stephen Lawrence Foundation, and wanted to specifically donate to helping youth and equality in the UK.
+We have always been aware of the amazing work of Blueprint for All, and wanted to specifically donate to helping youth and equality in the UK.

 Inclusivity, heritage and identity are key points if interests in both of our businesses and so we wanted our prints to contribute further to increasing black representation on the walls of peoples homes, and also to contribute financially to a partner that is working in this field.”